 - Related: How to Build a Winning Brand

 Contrary to appearances, Virgin is focused: Our customers and investors relate to us more as an idea or philosophy than as a company.
 We offer the Virgin experience, and make sure it is consistent across all sectors.
-It's all about the brand.
+It's all about the branding.

 If you are embarking on a new venture, how should you envision and develop your brand?
 Let's start with what a brand does.